Forch777/Forch777/README.md

 - 👋 Hi, I’m @Forch777
 - 👀 I’m interested in crypto nft and all conneted with it
-- 🌱 I’m currently learning how to prperly work with nodes
+- 🌱 I’m currently learning how to properly work with different nodes
 - 💞️ I’m looking to collaborate on others who have the same intesrest
-- 📫 How to reach me telegramm: @karpeniayevhenii we chat  :  Forch_777
+- 📫 How to reach me telegramm: @karpeniayevhenii discord : Forch_777#5541